Bilibili

-Bilibili hosts videos on various themes, including anime, music, dance, science and technology, movies, drama, fashion and video games, but it is also known for its extensive kuso-style parodies by subcultural content creators.
-Bilibili provides a live streaming service where the audience can interact with streamers.
-Bilibili also offers games, mostly ACG-themed mobile games, such as the Chinese version of Fate/Grand Order.
+Bilibili is known for its scrolling danmu (弹幕, "bullet curtain") commenting system.
+Bilibili also provides a live streaming service where the audience can interact with streamers.
+Bilibili also offers games, mostly ACG-themed mobile games, such as Azur Lane and the Chinese version of Fate/Grand Order.
+In the third quarter of 2022, the number of average monthly active users reached about 332.6 million, including 28.5 million paying users.

-Bilibili is also known for its scrolling danmu ("bullet curtain," 弹幕) commenting system.